cdddg/py-clean-arch/README.md

 ![clean-arch-02](./docs/clean-arch-02.png)

 ### Additional Features and Patterns in This Project

+This project doesn't just adhere to Uncle Bob's Clean Architecture principles; it also brings in modern adaptions and extended features to suit contemporary development needs:

+- **GraphQL vs HTTP**: The `deliveries` module houses two API interfaces. `graphql` provides for a robust GraphQL API, while `http` focuses on RESTful API routes and controls.

+- **RelationalDB vs NoSQL**: The `repositories` module supports both relational and NoSQL databases. `relationaldb` manages databases like SQLite, MySQL, and PostgreSQL, whereas `nosql` caters to NoSQL databases like MongoDB and CouchDB.

 Apart from following Uncle Bob's Clean Architecture, this project also incorporates: